eosnetworkfoundation/docs/docs/30_getting-started-guide/20_local-development-environment/05_system_requirements.md

 ## Supported Operating Systems

-The EOSIO platform is supported on the following environments:
+The Antelope platform is supported on the following environments:

 **Linux Distributions**
 * Amazon Linux 2